 HAPLR 2.0 Metric Study for Porter County Library System in Indiana

-The research for these reports was conducted in the fall of 2017.
+The research for these reports was conducted in the fall of 2017 and the winter of 2018.
 The reports provide perspective for evaluating how the Porter County Library System compares to similar libraries throughout the country.
 The reports rely on data compiled by individual libraries throughout the U.S. by state libraries and the federal government’s Institute for Museums and Library Services (IMLS).

 - Porter County HAPLR 2.0 WITH Video Final Jan.
 2018